About this genre...

 To give one example, Harlequin describes its Blaze line as...

 "The sexy situation in Friends with Benefits

 blended with the sheer romance of The Time Traveler's Wife

 They claim this line is not erotica because the heroine does not have multiple partners and ends up in a committed relationship at the end.

 However, by that definition, neither is Fifty Shades of Grey

 , which shows that it's a bit subjective.

-I think we can safely say that in both erotica and p0rn, the explicit description of sexual activity is a much more important aspect of the book than in a non-erotic story or romance.
+I think we can safely say that in both erotica and adult content, the explicit description of sexual activity is a much more important aspect of the book than in a non-erotic story or romance.
 However, in erotica the story is not just an excuse for sex scenes but a way of exploring the relationship, and that exploration takes precedence over other throughlines.

 Hope that helps.